nasa/coda/README.md

 python -m http.server
 ```

+Next, change your hosts file to map `coda-iss.develop` to `localhost`.

-Then head over to `http://localhost:8000` and click through to `_website/_webroot/index.html` to see the site.
+Then head over to `http://coda-iss.develop:8000` and click through to `_website/_webroot/index.html` to see the site.